thinkingmachines/aquafarm-segmentation/README.md

 3. Commit both the `requirements.in` and `requirements.txt` files.

 Note: When you are the one updating your python env to follow library changes from other devs (reflected through an updated `requirements.txt` file), simply run `pip-sync requirements.txt`

+## Acknowledgements

+This project was funded by the Climate Change AI Innovation Grants program, hosted by Climate Change AI with the support of the Quadrature Climate Foundation, Schmidt Futures, and the Canada Hub of Future Earth.